sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/external-memory.md

 You can use a simple text-based system to keep track of your thoughts, or To-Do items.
 I personally prefer using these text-based systems as they allow for easier cross-platform portability, and avoid being locked in to a single vendor solution.
-This entire knowledge base can be seen as one big "external brain".
+This entire knowledge base can be seen as one big _"external brain"_.

 ### Stijn's developer logs